wiloon/blog/content/post/archive-0/2012-06-02-run-a-maven-web-application-in-tomcat-from-eclipse.md

   &lt;/build&gt;
 &lt;/project&gt;</pre>

-I&#8217;ll update the "mywebapp&#8221; project&#8217;s pom.xml file to include a plugin reference to the maven-eclipse-plugin.
-I add a configuration section that specifies that the "org.eclipse.jdt.launching.JRE\_CONTAINER&#8221; and "org.eclipse.jdt.USER\_LIBRARY/TOMCAT\_6.0.14\_LIBRARY&#8221; classpath containers will be added to the classpath when eclipse:eclipse is executed.
+I&#8217;ll update the "mywebapp" project&#8217;s pom.xml file to include a plugin reference to the maven-eclipse-plugin.
+I add a configuration section that specifies that the "org.eclipse.jdt.launching.JRE\_CONTAINER" and "org.eclipse.jdt.USER\_LIBRARY/TOMCAT\_6.0.14\_LIBRARY" classpath containers will be added to the classpath when eclipse:eclipse is executed.
 The JRE\_CONTAINER is specified since it is there already.
-Notice the format in which the Tomcat user library is specified (it begins with "org.eclipse.jdt.USER\_LIBRARY/&#8221;).
+Notice the format in which the Tomcat user library is specified (it begins with "org.eclipse.jdt.USER\_LIBRARY/").

 ### updated pom.xml